Find the key BBC delivery contacts.

-Billings and EPG information and when to submit, can be located on the publicity page.
+Billings and EPG information and when to submit can be found on the Publicity page.

 Please note that the six questions concerning audience interactivity must all be completed before the form can be submitted.
 As part of the sign off, the Independent company or In-house Executive Producer must confirm that the programme has been made and delivered in compliance with the BBC Editorial Guidelines.